 Juvenicide: Reframing the youth violence debate

-Informal settlements, migration and organized crime
+Informal housing, migration and criminal gangs

-My ongoing project (2023-2025), funded by the Swiss National Science Foundation and hosted at the Geneva Graduate Institute, ethnographically explores the housing experiences of Venezuelan migrants who live in one of the largest informal urban settlements of Latin America, located in Medellín, Colombia.
-It explores the housing markets that migrants have access to in order to secure a place to live in this area, examining the emerging roles that criminal gangs play in housing market regulation , as well as the detrimental impact of state-led evictions and demolitions.
-As part of its action component, the project includes a funding campaign developed in collaboration with local stakeholders aimed at financing the construction of a a school and community centre.
+My ongoing project (2023-2025), funded by the Swiss National Science Foundation and hosted at the Geneva Graduate Institute, ethnographically explores the housing experiences of Venezuelan migrants who live in one of the largest self-built informal settlements of Latin America, located in Medellín, Colombia.
+It explores the housing markets that migrants have access to in order to secure a place to live in this area, examining the emerging roles that criminal gangs play in housing market regulation, as well as the detrimental impact of state-led evictions and demolitions.
+As part of its action component, the project includes a crowdfunding campaign developed in collaboration with local stakeholders aimed at financing the construction of a a school and community centre.

-Youth engagement in narco-gangs
+Youth engagement in criminal gangs

 During my doctoral research (2014-2019) at the University of Oxford, funded by the UK Economic and Social Research Council, I ethnographically explored the lives of a group of adolescents implicated at the low-ends of criminal narco-gangs in and around Medellín, Colombia.
 My research shows that modern Colombian gangs are nothing like the the old-days, family-like protective groups.
 Rather, they are governed by an exploitative economy whereby low-level adolescents take all of the risk and enjoy none of the gains.
 I argue that adolescents working at the low-level of these modern gangs live in a condition of 'augmented precarity’, characterised by the compounded precarization of both their labor and their life.